100 Notable alumni of

 -

-Kenneth Edward Macha is an American former Major League Baseball third baseman and manager.
+Kenneth Edward Macha is an American former Major League Baseball (MLB) third baseman and manager.
 He managed the Oakland Athletics from 2003 to 2006, including American League Western Division championships in both his first and final seasons with the team, and later managed the Milwaukee Brewers (2009–10).

 -